Fantasy Image

 try to find out what sort of fantasy-image it will produce, or what image expresses this mood.
 You then fix this image in the mind by concentrating your attention.
 Usually it will alter, as the mere fact of contemplating it animates it.

-Edinger transmits Jung's procedural account of active imagination, showing the fantasy image as a living entity that animates under sustained attention, linking conscious and unconscious through a chain of dramatic transformations.
+Edinger transmits Jung’s technical instruction on active imagination, showing the fantasy image as a dynamic object that animates under sustained attention and serves as the bridge between conscious and unconscious.

 Edinger, Edward F., The Mysterium Lectures: A Journey Through C.G.
 Jung’s Mysterium Coniunctionis, 1995thesis